ikebana 生花 いけばな

 2025

-The 106th Sogetsu Ikebana Exhibition – Nihombashi Takashimaya, Tokyo, JP
+The 106th Sogetsu Ikebana Exhibition – Tokyo

-Ikebana Exhibition – Annala Garden, Helsinki, FI
+Ikebana Exhibition – Annala Garden, Helsinki

-Orivesi Pop-up Exhibition – Organizer & Exhibitor, Orivesi, FI
+Orivesi Pop-up Exhibition – Orivesi

-Koka Fukushima Workshop – Workshop Organizer & Participant, Kauniainen, FI
+Koka Fukushima Workshop – Kauniainen

 2024

-Ranka Group Exhibition – Fyyri Gallery, Kirkkonummi, FI
+Ranka Group Exhibition – Fyyri Gallery, Kirkkonummi

-Ikebana Exhibition – Annala Garden, Helsinki, FI
+Ikebana Exhibition – Annala Garden, Helsinki

-Orivesi Ikebana Summer Workshop, Orivesi, FI
+Orivesi Ikebana Summer Workshop, Orivesi

-Koka Fukushima Workshop, Kauniainen, FI
+Koka Fukushima Workshop, Kauniainen

 2023

-Ikebana Exhibition – Annala Garden, Helsinki, FI
+Ikebana Exhibition – Annala Garden, Helsinki

-Ahlman Manor Ikebana Workshop, Tampere, FI
+Ahlman Manor Ikebana Workshop, Tampere

-Koka Fukushima Workshop, Kauniainen, FI
+Koka Fukushima Workshop, Kauniainen

 2022

-Ikebana Exhibition – Annala Garden, Helsinki, FI
+Ikebana Exhibition – Annala Garden, Helsinki

-Ahlman Manor Ikebana Workshop, Tampere, FI
+Ahlman Manor Ikebana Workshop, Tampere

 2019

-Ahlman Manor Ikebana Workshop, Tampere, FI
+Ahlman Manor Ikebana Workshop, Tampere

 What is ikebana?